JuliaPlots/UnicodePlots.jl/README.md

 ![Basic Canvas](https://github.com/JuliaPlots/UnicodePlots.jl/raw/unicodeplots-docs/doc/imgs/2.x/lineplot1.png)

 There are other types of `Canvas` available (see section "Low-level Interface").
-In some situations, such as printing to a file, using `AsciiCanvas`, `DotCanvas` or `BlockCanvas` might lead to better results.
+In some situations, such as printing to a file, using `AsciiCanvas`, `DotCanvas` or `BlockCanvas` might lead to better results:

 ```julia
 lineplot([-1, 2, 3, 7], [-1, 2, 9, 4], title = "Example Plot", name = "my line", xlabel = "x", ylabel = "y", canvas = DotCanvas, border = :ascii)